Varelion/dehydration_detective/README.md

 ### <u>Project Definition</u>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A small python program to discern levels of hydration.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This program will diagnose user's state of dehydration based on a short questionaire utilizing yes-or-no questions.
-This program will be dynamic, as well as have all CRUD features.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This program will diagnose user's state of dehydration based on a short set of questions yes-or-no questions constructed from ['Global Health: Science and Practice'](https://www.ghspjournal.org/content/3/3/405).This program will be dynamic, as well as have all CRUD features.
 No GUI, so entirely text based.

 ### <u>Project Design</u>